 The two remotes are the same design made with different materials.
 The KS remote is a small vertically oriented lever that can be mounted on either side of the handlebar for compatibility with any drivetrain configuration.
 Its ergonomics and design are nothing special, but it's small and tucks in neatly next to your shifters, brakes or grips for a clean looking handlebar.

-Unlike every other remote in the test, the KS polycarbonate remote that we tested doesn't have a hinged clamp meaning you have to remove your grips to mount it.
+Unlike most of the other remotes in the test, the KS polycarbonate remote that we tested doesn't have a hinged clamp meaning you have to remove your grips to mount it.
 This isn't a problem if you're running lock-on grips, but anyone using foam or any other type of non-locking grip may need to cut them off or spend the extra time to remove and reinstall them.
 Once mounted, the remote can be rotated on the handlebar to find the best position for your taste, and the small lever has a short throw and an easy actuation force.
-In fact, the KS post was second only to the 9point8 Fall Line in ease of actuation during our side-by-side testing.
 KS also sells an aftermarket 1x under mount lever called the Southpaw which you can find online for about $32.

 Despite complaints of incessant noise from the KS LEV Integra saddle clamp during our previous dropper post test, we had a completely different experience with our current test post.
-As a matter of fact, the zero offset head and standard two-bolt saddle clamp design has never made a single extraneous noise, ever.
+The zero offset head and standard two-bolt saddle clamp design have never made a single extraneous noise, ever.
 Our saddle clamp bolts have stayed tight, keeping our seat in the position we want it for months on end.

 The KS saddle clamp design is quite simple: two bolts, fore and aft, tighten down the upper and lower halves of the clamp onto the saddle rails.
-It's nothing especially exciting or ground breaking, but ours works, and that's all we need it to do.
-The LEV Integra hides its Schrader air valve under the saddle clamp, so adjusting the pressure in the air spring requires thoroughly removing your saddle and saddle clamp to access it.
+It's nothing especially exciting or groundbreaking, but ours works, and that's all we need it to do.
+The LEV Integra hides its Schrader air valve under the saddle clamp, so adjusting the pressure in the air spring requires fully removing your saddle and saddle clamp to access it.

 Ease of Setup

-Lightest in the test, the KS LEV Integra tipped our scales at only 576g including the cable, housing and remote as mounted on our test bike.
-It weighs more than 40g less than the next lightest post in our test, the Race Face Turbine, and over 100g less than our heavyweight, the Thomson Elite Covert.
-If weight is a priority, then the KS LEV Integra may be the post for you.
+Lightest in the test, the KS LEV Integra tipped our scales at only 576g including the cable, housing and remote as mounted on our test bike in the 150mm length.
+It weighs more than 40g less than the next lightest post in our test, the Race Face Turbine, and over 100g less than heavyweight posts like the Thomson Elite Covert, or the e13 TRS+.
+Interestingly, in our grams per millimeter of travel calculation, we found the Bike Yoke Revive to come is slightly lower than the LEV.
+That said, if weight is a priority, then the KS LEV Integra may be the post for you.

-At $379, the LEV Integra only retails for $29 more than our Best Buy award winner, the Crank Brothers Highline.
-It also costs around $100 less than the more expensive dropper posts, such as the Thomson Elite Covert, the RockShox Reverb Stealth, and the Race Face Turbine.
+At $379, the LEV Integra is a good value.
+It costs around $100 less than the more expensive dropper posts, such as the Thomson Elite Covert, the RockShox Reverb Stealth, and the Race Face Turbine.
 Typically in the bike world when something weighs less it tends to cost more, but this is not the case with the KS Dropper.
 Considering the weight, overall performance, and longevity of our test post, we feel that the LEV Integra is a good value.